Skip to main content

 Gastronomy

-You apply your wider learning from the programme in the context of a real work environment.
-Working with an organisation of your choice, you agree a project that assists them to improve or better understand an aspect of its operation.
-Your interaction with the organisation provides a solid platform to develop your report as well as offer a showcase for your skills, so enhancing your employability.
-You gain an understanding of the application of simple research methodologies and the analysis of results.
+Apply your wider learning in a working environment.
+Take part in a project with an organisation of your choice to improve an aspect of its operations.
+This provides a solid platform to showcase your skills, enhancing employability, and supporting you to understand the application of research methodologies and analysis of results.

 Modules offered may vary.